-Restoring access to a VM
+Recovering access to a VM

-- VM user credentials are lost
+- Loss of VM user credentials.

-- The SSH connection fails
+- SSH connection failure.

-- The VM fails to start
+- VM failure to start.

-VM user credentials are lost
+Loss of VM user credentials

 If you lost your private SSH key for Linux or your Windows user password: